 Getting started with DataGrip

 DataGrip is a database management environment for developers.
 It is designed to query, create and manage databases.
 Databases can work locally, on a server, or in the cloud.
-Supports MySQL, PostgreSQL, Microsoft SQL Server, Oracle and 12 more.
-If you have a JDBC driver, you can add a support for your vendor.
+Supports MySQL, PostgreSQL, Microsoft SQL Server, Oracle, and 12 more.
+If you have a JDBC driver, add it to DataGrip, connect to your DBMS, and start working.

 To get a quick tour of basic DataGrip features, see an introduction video by Paul Everitt.

 |Install and run||Connect to a database||Run a query|

 Learn how to install DataGrip, run DataGrip for the first time, and get a quick UI reference.

 Connect to a database, use the SSH connection, connect to a cloud database.

 Open a database console and run a query.